HOW MUCH DOES EPOXY FLOORING COST FOR COMMERCIAL SPACES?

 If a floor is clear, clean, and ready to be epoxied, the cost will be lower than for one that needs more prep work.
 If existing flooring needs to be removed, this will increase the labor costs.
 Additionally, if there is damage from moisture or cracking, this can increase the costs.
 Surface grinding or patching will require more time and materials for the job.

-#3: Type of Epoxy Used
+#3: Materials Used

 - Vinyl flake epoxy